TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Overview

 \subsection{System Architecture}

 To solve the traffic flow generation problem mentioned above, we propose TrafficMCTS, a closed-loop traffic flow generation framework that considers different behavioral preferences among vehicles.
+Compared with the open-loop strategy, our framework enables interaction between vehicles, making it more suitable for generating long-term traffic flows without distribution shift.
 As shown in Fig. \ref{fig:framework}, the architecture includes four key modules and they form a closed loop generation of traffic flow: scenario cognition based on driving intentions, interaction-based grouping, grouped MCTS, and parallel planning.

-The TrafficMCTS framework takes as input the states of the entire traffic flow and the driving intentions of each vehicle.
+The TrafficMCTS framework takes the states of the entire traffic flow and the driving intentions of each vehicle as inputs.
 The core of the framework is first to make a rough but long-term joint decision for vehicles, followed by parallel trajectory planning based on that decision.
 However, the large number of vehicles in the traffic flow leads to a large search space and low computational efficiency for simultaneous joint decision-making.
-To address this, we propose a group-based MCTS method that divides the traffic flow into several decision groups based on the potential interaction of the vehicles.
+To address this, we propose a group-based MCTS method that divides traffic flow into several decision groups based on the potential interaction between vehicles.
 For each decision group, the vehicles make joint decisions without priority, and the decision order between groups is classified into two types: sequential and parallel.
 After this process, each vehicle possesses a decision based on its state, and the TrafficMCTS framework uses a parallel trajectory planner to generate an optimal trajectory that guarantees safety.
-Finally, the vehicle positions within the traffic flow are updated according to the planned trajectories, and the above steps are repeated to complete the closed loop of the traffic flow generation.
+Finally, the vehicle positions within the traffic flow are updated according to the planned trajectories.
+Above steps are repeated to complete the closed-loop process of traffic flow generation.